mohitsahunitrr/earthworks/README.md

 ## Python Earthworks

-Welcome to my Earthworks Python application.
+Welcome to the Python Earthworks program.

 ### Why?
 This application comes out of a necessity of computing cut and fill volumes required for leveling terrains on electrical substations construction sites.